DIFFERENT HATS ARE DESIGNED FOR DIFFERENT FACES AND BODY SHAPES.

 With your strong jaw, it works best to choose an equally strong hat.
 Ideally, the width of the crown in the hat should mirror the width of your jaw.
 Then the hat and your head become balanced.
 A low-set diamond crown like the Kerouac, Corsair, Morpheus, Creme Brulee & Indigo will look great.

 The slightly taller diamond crowns will work too, especially if you are taller.
-Look at The King, Mr Natural, Cuban, Chambray Fino, Ironside, Blue Valentine, Herringbone, Wanderer, Havana, Bebop and Diamond.
-If you are after a wider brim, then consider the fedoras like The Iconoclast, Saint Barts, Montechristi, Cuban, Wanderer and Captain Starlight.
+Look at The King, Mr Natural, Cuban, Ironside, Blue Valentine, Wanderer, Havana, and Diamond Fino.
+If you are after a wider brim, then consider the fedoras like The Iconoclast, Montechristi, Cuban and Captain Starlight.

 For men avoid the rounded crowns as they will feel chunky.
-Although for women, it can look soft, charming and very feminine - like the Saint Trinians, Riviera, Emporer, Provencale, Tiara & Rollable Metropolitan.
+Although for women, it can look soft, charming and very feminine.

 Now it is possible to lengthen the crown with a little steam, but you need to ask for this when you order.

 Generally speaking, if you are taller, then a wider brim in a fedora would be better - at least 5cm wide.

 With a more pointed jaw and a wide forehead, you need to balance your face with a softer crown.
 The centre dents will work the best, mirroring the shape of your jaw and creating nice symmetry.
 All of the classical centre dent hats will suit you well (i.e. Casablanca) The diamond crowns will look good, but don't go too wide unless you are rather tall.

 Ideally, you avoid the very wide-brimmed hats, or they will make you look top-heavy.